bmeck/node-policy/README.md

   DESTINATION  desired new path of the policy file

 OPTIONS
-  -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file being --prefix=prefix      (required) prefix that all resources path should be within, even relative ones
+  -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file

 DESCRIPTION
   Create a new policy file that only contains paths pointing within a specific prefix